Tuynhuys: The building

-Rangton was a skilled carpenter who eventually bought his own freedom in 1712 and practised as a successful artisan until his death in 1720.
-Shell speculates that it was Rangton who would have made the original majestic door of the farmhouse at Elsenburg farm which Simon van der Stel had granted Elsevier in Stellenbosch.
-This was the very door which was bought by Rhodes, a known collector of architectural artefacts, a hundred years later.

 From what we now know about the role of skilled slaves in the construction of Cape buildings during the late 18th century, and the historical reconstruction of the life and occupations of slaves such as Rangton, it is reasonable to suggest that the original Tuynhuys building, its doors and windows, may very well have been executed by slaves.

 After the second British occupation in 1806, the building, now called Government House, underwent a complete change of character.
 In accordance with the fashion of architectural simplification which swept the Cape at the time, the decorative façade and other baroque adornments from the Dutch period were plastered over and concealed, to create a Georgian-style building typical of the period.
 Governor Lord Charles Somerset extended the building on both sides to accommodate a ballroom, a magnificent staircase and fireplaces.
 It is said that he wanted the building to be suitable for a representative of the monarchy.
 Indeed, in 1947 the British royal family stayed at Government House on their visit to South Africa.

 In 1968, Cape Town architect Gabriel Fagan undertook the complex task of restoring the building to its former 18th-century glory.
 The 1790 drawing by Josephus Jones and another by the French architect Thibault were used by Fagan to recreate the garden façade of the building.
 The Jones sketch shows a frieze and balustrade of 24m which was built over at the time of Lord Charles Somerset.
 After careful excavation, it was discovered that the stucco garlands and other floral decorations and relief work, conforming to the Jones drawings, had remained reasonably intact.

 The two Greco-Roman sculptures had however not survived.
 Fagan commissioned Sydney Hunter to recreate the entire balustrade while the wood carvings were executed by the Greek craftsman, Josef Vazirkianzikis.
 Fagan was mindful of the incremental additions and changes over the centuries, and these he sought to reflect sensitively in the restoration.